 Puppy and dog behavior problems can cause even the most enthusiastic pet lover to become frustrated.

 Many families are unable to tolerate behavior problems long enough to turn them around, and sadly may end up giving their new puppy up for adoption in short order because of them.
-This is a shame because many of these behavior problems can be completely changed with a little work and training.
+This is a shame because almost all behavior problems can be completely changed with a little work and consistent positive training.

-It is very rewarding to work with dogs who have created problems in the home and teach them how to become a good citizen in your family.
-Problems like housetraining, jumping up, digging and many other issues can be usually fixed either with training, making revisions in your household or a combination of both.
-Serious behavior problems can be turned around with a good attitude and consistency on your part.
+It is very rewarding to work with dogs who have previously created problems in the home and teach them how to become a good citizen in your family.
+Problems like housetraining, jumping up, digging and many other issues can almost always be fixed with training, making revisions in your household or a combination of both.
+Even serious behavior problems can be turned around with a good attitude and consistency on your part.

 The subject of house training a puppy deserves a complete section, as there are many different philosophies and ways to accomplish this task.
 Certain dog breeds can be more resisitant to housebreaking methods than others and require more time, but all dogs can be housebroken with consistent training.

 Crate training is one of the most succesful methods of house training a dog.
 Crate training your dog is easy and ensures that he will not make mistakes during the housebreaking period.
-Basically, to crate train your dog for house training, for the first week at least, you keep your dog in the crate unless you are interacting with him 100%.
+Basically, to crate train your dog for house training, for the first week at least, you keep your dog in the crate for relatively short periods of time (less than two hours) unless you are interacting with him 100%.

-We will go into specifics regarding crate training your puppy in further detail, since different guidelines apply for housebreaking puppies than there are for older dogs.
+We will go into specifics regarding crate training your puppy in further detail, since different guidelines apply for housebreaking puppies than for older dogs.

 All dogs should learn dog training basics, with the five basic commands: Sit, Stay, Come, Down and Leave It.